Translating IPIP Items into Other Languages

 TURKISH.
 Prof. Oya Somer and her colleagues Mediha Korkmaz and Arkun Tatar in the Psychology Department at Ege University in Izmir, Turkey, have translated 924 IPIP items into Turkish.
 They have used these items to develop a new Turkish personality inventory, which includes 220 items, measuring 17 lower-level scales and five higher-level constructs.
 The standardization sample included 1,675 Turkish adults (805 male, 845 female) and 1,828 Turkish students (891 male, 937 female).
 The development of the scales was based on item factor analyses and internal-consistency procedures.
 Findings from reliability and validity analyses are available from Prof. Somer at: email@example.com

 URDU.
-The 10 IPIP items in the NEO Conscientiousness domain scale in the Big Five factor structure have been translated into Urdu by Qurat-ul-ain and Hina Noreen for their research on social dominance orientation, conscientiousness, and corruptive tendencies in government employees, under the supervision of Prof. Dr. Rukhsana Kausar (Director, Institute of Applied Psychology, University of the Punjab, Lahore, Pakistan).
-The Urdu version of the scale is available from email@example.com.
+Qurat-ul-ain and Hina Noreen translated the 10 IPIP items of the NEO Conscientiousness domain scale for their research on social dominance orientation, conscientiousness, and corruptive tendencies in government employees, under the supervision of Prof. Dr. Rukhsana Kausar (Director, Institute of Applied Psychology, University of the Punjab, Lahore, Pakistan).
+Prof. Dr. Rukhsana can be contacted at email@example.com.

 URDU.
 Shagufta Perveen, in consultation with a panel of language experts, has translated, back-translated, and adapted the items included in the IPIP inventory measuring constructs similar to those in the NEO-PI-R into standard Urdu.
 Perveen is a doctoral candidate at Hazara University in Pakistan, under the mentorship of Dr. Syeda Farhana Kazmi.
 Both are interested in the assessment of the interactions between Madrassah education and personality dynamics in Pakistan.
 The contact address is: firstname.lastname@example.org